KeithSloan/FreeCAD_Python_GDML/README.md

 ## GDML Import

+On import or open of a GDML file a Dialog box will open with two options

+- Import
+- Scan Vol

+Import will do a straight import of GDML Objects etc.

+Scan Vol is for large files like Alice.GDML that take far too long to process.

+Volumes are only processed to a limit depth i.e. volume names are determined but not processed For unprocessed volume the names are preceded by **`NOT_Expanded`** so an example volume name would be: `NOT_Expanded_<VolumeName>`

+#### Expansion of Scanned Volume

+Unexpanded Volumes can be expanded by:
+1. Switching to the GDML workbench.
+2. Selecting a volume in the **_labels & attributes_** window
+3. Clicking on the experimental Expand Volume icon **'E'**

 On opening of a GDML file the appropriate FreeCAD implemented python Object is created for each solid

 ## Viewing Volumes